 You introduce yourself to your instructor and to other students in the class.

 You proceed with completing all work and with asking questions when you're uncertain about anything.

 You contact your instructor via email, discussion forums, telephone, video conference, and via any other mode available to you and your instructor.

-Become very familiar with using ANGEL, the college's course management system.
+Become very familiar with using Canvas, the college's course management system.

 Participate actively in your virtual classroom.

 Review instructions for each assignment several times, so that you are clear about what is expected of you.